SOUTHWESTERN HOUSE

 As the transformation of both the house and the natural landscape around it came to fruition, Claudia and Vincent wanted to add a creative and artistic complementary touch to the outside.
 Hence, the genesis of the Enchanted Forest came into being.
 Designed by them with Nature first and foremost in mind, this rustic space is variously suitable for outside parking or a captivating dining/lounging area with the addition of a table and chairs.
 Crafted by local welders with rustic metal and bedecked with various natural motifs, the Enchanted Forest evokes the very biodiversity of the Sky Islands.
 Vincent and Claudia have frequently observed Greater Roadrunners, raptors, and other birds hunting from the countless perches on this special structure.

-LIZARD LABERINTH
+LIZARD LABYRINTH

 Another special outdoor space that Claudia and Vincent created was a series of intertwining paths, weaving their way through a Dwarf Woodland.
 Abutting their Organic Orchard and Organic Edible Raised Beds, Lizard Labyrinth entices walkers to slow down, breathe deeply, and take note of the small pleasures of Nature.
-The series of small, staked rocks along the trails speak to seeking inner balance within the scope of the natural world.
+The series of small, stacked rocks along the trails speak to seeking inner balance within the scope of the natural world.

 AMAZING BIODIVERSITY